coecms/coecms.github.io/_posts/2018-08-21-visualisation-in-shiny-app.md

 ```
 install.packages(c("shiny", "ncdf4", "maps", "colourpicker"))
 ```
-(in some cases packages may require compilation)
+(in some cases supporting packages may require compilation)

 Create a new R script.
 We will start by importing the libraries our app will need:
 ```